nommiin/CustomFeats/README.md

 ```

 ## Notes
-* Update functions must have a redundant first argument in the script definition due to how `script_execute` functions, update functions should be defined like so for them to function properly: `#define MyFeatUpdate( _, progress )`
+* Update functions must have a redundant first argument in the script definition due to how `script_execute` functions, update functions should be defined like so for them to function properly: `#define MyFeatUpdate( _, progress )` (note the underscore argument)
 * You are unable to set the feat icon and cosmetic reward sprites for the feat unlock popup due to how Forager functions internally
+* Feats are tied to save files, it is reccomended that you create a new save file to test out your own feats.

 ## Event Functions
-Below is a list of all the event functions with their respective Forager events they should be called in, this must be in your own mod otherwise CustomFeats will likely not function properly.
+Below is a list of all the event functions with their respective Forager events they should be called in, ***these must*** be in your own mod otherwise CustomFeats will likely not function properly.
 * `__FeatMain` -> Main
 * `__FeatNewGame` -> OnNewGame
 * `__FeatLoad` -> OnLoad
 * `__FeatSystemStep` -> OnSystemStep
 * `__FeatDrawGUI` -> OnDrawGUI

+`__FeatPopulate` is not required, as both `__FeatNewGame` and `__FeatLoad` call this script internally.